-It was certainly Peter who nabbed Voldemort’s wand at Godric’s Hollow (JKR has admitted as much on her website).
+It was certainly Peter who nabbed Voldemort’s wand at Godric’s Hollow (JKR admitted as much on her old website).
 Voldemort was in no condition to take it with him.
 Which provides us with convincing circumstantial evidence that Peter, at least, WAS indeed at Godric’s Hollow, even though we have no convincing evidence of just exactly when.
 And dead useful that wand of Voldemort’s, since his own wand may have had to be left at the scene of his “murder”.
-Although that conclusion is far from certain.
+Although that conclusion is a long way from certain.
 All they say they found was bloody robes and a finger, not a wand.

 While we are on the subject of wands: I think little Peter Pettigrew has a “thing” for lifting other people’s wands.
 He may have had quite the collection by the end of GoF — although he also may have been forced to donate that collection to the DEs that Voldemort sprung from Azkaban.